 Nairobi – Lake Nakuru National Park, Kenya

-The overnight stop we take is close to Lake Nakuru National Park, abundant in fauna and flora located on the floor of the Great Rift Valley.
+The overnight stop we take is close to Lake Nakuru National Park, abundant in fauna and flora on the floor of the Great Rift Valley.
 The shallow soda lake within the park is home to a wide variety of extraordinary birdlife, specifically flamingos (attracted by the abundance of algae in the lake) that, when gathered in their massive numbers, form a dazzling pink ‘fringe’ around the edges of the water.
-This resplendent lake also attracts wildlife such as buffalo, lion, black and white rhinoceros, leopard, warthog, baboon, antelope and a large assortment of smaller animals too.
+This splendid lake also attracts wildlife such as buffalo, lion, black and white rhinoceros, leopard, warthog, baboon, antelope and a large assortment of smaller animals too.
 We then embark on an afternoon game drive searching for more elusive and diverse wildlife, led by local guides and smaller safari vehicles in order to obtain a more intimate experience with African nature.

 Trip Highlights: Lake Nakuru National Park, Great Rift Valley view

 Accommodation: Punda Milias Camp – Camping in twin share tents with shared facilities

 Distance Covered: +/- 190kms

 Approximate Driving Time: 4 hours